S0GGeR/DesktopWishList/README.md

-# This is my production project, whose has written with Python3, PyQT5 and MySQL
+# This is my test project, whose has written with Python3, PyQT5 and MySQL
 This is instruction for UNIX-systems.
 I'm sure, that's work on Debian and Ubuntu.
 You can try GIT BASH for Windows.

 First of all you need to clone project to local computer.